Insular cortex: Interoceptive awareness

+Physiological studies in rhesus monkeys have shown that neurons in the insula respond to skin stimulation.
+PET studies have also revealed that the human insula can also be activated by vibrational stimulation to the skin.

 Another perception of the right anterior insula is the degree of nonpainful warmth or nonpainful coldness of a skin sensation.
 Other internal sensations processed by the insula include stomach or abdominal distension.
 A full bladder also activates the insular cortex.

 One brain imaging study suggests that the unpleasantness of subjectively perceived dyspnea is processed in the right human anterior insula and amygdala.

 The cerebral cortex processing vestibular sensations extends into the insula, with small lesions in the anterior insular cortex being able to cause loss of balance and vertigo.

 Other noninteroceptive perceptions include passive listening to music, laughter and crying, empathy and compassion, and language.

 Motor control

 In motor control, it contributes to hand-and-eye motor movement, swallowing, gastric motility, and speech articulation.
-It has been identified as a "central command” centre that ensures that heart rate and blood pressure increase at the onset of exercise.
+It has been identified as a "central command" centre that ensures that heart rate and blood pressure increase at the onset of exercise.
 Research upon conversation links it to the capacity for long and complex spoken sentences.
 It is also involved in motor learning and has been identified as playing a role in the motor recovery from stroke.